With all the new technology integrates into monitors, it seems that if you want to buy one, you have to compromise your savings greatly.

-The low blue light feature has 4 modes ranging from standard to dim-lit, which you can choose between from the OSD menu.
+The low blue light feature has 4 modes ranging from standard to dim-lit for this LCD monitor, which you can choose between from the OSD menu.

 There’s also a hotkey exclusive to ASUS GamePlus that can give you in-game enhancements and consequently more enjoyment.

 And let’s not forget the ASUS GameVisual technology that offers you 6 different presets to fit various kinds of content.

 You can access these features easily through the OSD (On Screen Display) menu.